This Step: Get a Learner Permit

 Make an Appointment to Take The Written Exam and Visual Screening

-If you are 18 or older (and not taking drivers education), look online for a nearby Maine Motor Vehicle branch office and inquire about making an appointment to take your written and vision tests.
+If you are 18 years old or older (and not taking drivers education), look online for a nearby Maine Bureau of Motor Vehicles branch office and inquire about making an appointment to take your written and vision tests.
+If you are 16 years old you must take driver's education before you can apply for a full license.

 If you are enrolled in drivers ed, most providers process the permit application forms for you through the Bureau of Motor Vehicles.
 In this case, you would not need to head to the Maine BMV to apply for an instruction permit.
 You will simply receive it in the mail.